Kuzma's late basket gives Lakers 3rd straight win - WTMJ

 The Lakers led 121-113 with 2:57 remaining, but the Rockets scored nine straight points to go up by a point in the final minute.
 After a timeout, Kuzma was able to drive the lane and score the go-ahead points.

-“I took my time and waiting for everyone to flatten out.
-I was trying to get an angle to the basket and it worked out well,” Kuzma said.

-Houston had a final chance, but Kelly Olynyk had the ball stolen by Wesley Matthews with 0.9 seconds remaining.
-Talen Horton-Tucker — who led the Lakers with 23 points — then hit the first free throw, but missed the second.
+Houston had a final chance, but Kelly Olynyk had the ball stolen by Ben McLemore with 0.9 seconds remaining.
+Talen Horton-Tucker then hit the first free throw, but missed the second.

+Horton-Tucker scored 23 points, and Andre Drummond added 20 points and 10 rebounds for the Lakers, who were without LeBron James, Anthony Davis and Alex Caruso.
+James was ruled out for the sixth straight game due to a high right ankle sprain, while Davis (groin) and Caruso (foot) aggravated injuries during an overtime win over the Knicks on Tuesday night.

+Los Angeles had seven players in double figures as it extended its winning streak to three for the first time since the middle of March.

-Horton-Tucker, who hit the go-ahead 3-pointer in overtime of Tuesday night’s win over the New York Knicks, got his fourth start of the season with Alex Caruso sidelined due to foot soreness.
+Horton-Tucker, who hit the go-ahead 3-pointer in overtime of Tuesday night’s win over the New York Knicks, got his fourth start of the season.
 He also had 10 assists for his fourth double-double of the season while logging a season-high 37 minutes.

-“He’s had to shoulder a lot and has been helping us the past two games,” Lakers coach Frank Vogel said.

-Andre Drummond had 20 points and 10 rebounds and Montrezl Harrell added 16 points for the Lakers.
+Drummond recorded a double-double for the second straight game and was 9 of 13 from the field.
+Kuzma scored 19 points and Montrezl Harrell added 16.

+The Lakers (40-30) are in seventh place in the Western Conference with two games remaining.
+They are one game behind Portland and Dallas in the battle for a top six spot, which would allow them to avoid being in next week’s play-in tournament.
+However, the Trail Blazers and Mavericks won the season series over the Lakers and hold the tiebreakers.

 Olynyk and Armoni Brooks scored 24 apiece for the Rockets (16-54) and Kenyon Martin Jr. added 20.
 Houston has dropped seven straight and 44 of its last 49.